How to See the Best of Trieste in One Day

 Trieste is also a gateway to Slovenia and Croatia if you want to break your journey before exploring these amazing countries.

-If you are looking for new travel ideas, a city break in Trieste, Italy will not disappoint with its sea views, shopping and restaurants.
+If you want new travel ideas, take a city break in Trieste, Italy, and you will not be disappointed with its sea views, shopping, and restaurants.
 It will be a highlight of any Italy trip you are planning.

-And to see the best of Trieste in one day is easily navigated on foot.
+The best part of Trieste in one day is that it is easily navigated on foot.